crossplane/crossplane/design/one-pager-consuming-k8s-clusters.md

 ## Terminology

-* Kubernetes `Provider`: a cluster-scoped custom resource that points to any Kubernetes `Secret` that contains connection information for a Kubernetes cluster.
 * Kubernetes cluster **managed resource**: a cluster-scoped custom resource that represents the existence and configuration of a specific cloud provider's managed Kubernetes service (e.g. GKE, AKS, EKS).